Multiplaying (Rules and Policies)

 The Two Towers.
 We recommend that you play each character as a separate

-and distinct persona, but it is NOT REQUIRED.
+and distinct persona, but it is NOT REQUIRED except as outlined below.

 However, we DO require that you observe the following rules: